fwolfst/dav4rack_ext/README.md

 # Usage

-Have a look at the examle folder, this is a standard Rack application and should run with any compliant server.
+Have a look at the [example](example) folder, this is a standard Rack application and should run with any compliant server.

 You can run the example with thin like this: